RehanFaisal864/Customer-Segmentation-Using-RFM-Analysis/README.md

 # 🛍️ Customer Segmentation Using RFM Analysis

-This project is part of **Elevvo Pathways Task 2**, aimed at performing in-depth analysis of online retail data.
-The goal is to understand customer purchasing behavior, calculate revenue, and explore key trends in sales data using Python’s powerful data analysis libraries.
+This project uses RFM (Recency, Frequency, Monetary) analysis to segment customers in a real-world Online Retail dataset.
+It is part of the Elevvo Internship task and is made to show both technical skills and clear data storytelling.

 ## 📌 Objective